How to Paint Furniture with Chalk Paint

 Click any of these “before” photos below to view the “after” of that makeover.

-In this blog post, we’ll cover everything you need to know about using chalk paint for furniture, including painting techniques, distressing options, and sealing the paint to create a professional finish.
+In this blog post, we’ll cover everything you need to know about using chalk paint, including application techniques, distressing options, and sealing the finish to create professional results.

-No matter your skill level or budget, you’ll be able to give new life to your furniture with chalk paint.
+No matter your skill level or budget, this guide will give you all the information you need for a successful project.
 Another great resource is these five biggest furniture painting mistakes you need to avoid!
-Now let’s get started!
+Now, let’s get started!

 - Krud Kutter and a Damp Rag